 - The TesiraFORTÉ DAN line can support up to 32 channels in and 32 channels out (as opposed to the full 64 channels that the Tesira SERVER-IO's DAN-1 card can support).

 - All Dante devices in the system will need to be linked on the Dante network.

-- Each TesiraFORTÉ DAN has a single Dante port through which it will handle all Dante I/O blocks for third-party devices, as well as Dante flows between any Tesira/TesiraFORTÉ devices.
+- Each TesiraFORTÉ DAN has a single Dante network port (primary only) through which it will handle all Dante I/O for third-party devices as well as Dante I/O between any Tesira/TesiraFORTÉ devices.

 - Dante cannot be used for control traffic.
 Because of this, the TesiraFORTÉ DAN units will need to have their Control Ethernet ports linked, as well.
 The Control ports can be linked on a separate switch from the Dante ports.

 - Remote expanders and rack-mount expanders for Tesira cannot be used in this type of system, as TesiraFORTÉ DAN devices do not support AVB.

 - Setting up this system will require the use of Audinate's Dante Controller software.
 This is a third-party software used for routing Dante audio channels on a network.
 You can find a copy of the software here.

 1. In the Tesira layout, it will be necessary to explicitly pass Dante audio out of one unit and into the other.
 In the example below, a Dante Output has been added for Unit 2 to transmit audio to the Dante network.
 A Dante Input block has then been added for Unit 1 to receive audio from the Dante network.
 The audio channels this input block will receive must be manually configured using the Dante Controller software, the process for which will be shown later in this article.